ASPO Meeting in Paris 26th and 27th May 2003, 2nd International Workshop On Oil Depletion

 A. Positive news.
 The Yucca Mountain is not complete.
 We have to figure out how to remove the nuclear waste.
 The bad news is that we have had one bad accident in Ohio and one in South Texas in which they found some borax acid that had become powder…is this a defect in the Westinghouse design.
 These are things which could set nuclear back 5 to 10 years.

-Q. Mike Ruppert, From The Wilderness -- In the Baker Institute-CFR Report from April, 2001, you were kind of dissenting and you called for a Manhattan Project-type investment, what would that entail?
+Q. Mike Ruppert, From The Wilderness — In the Baker Institute-CFR Report from April 2001, you were dissenting, and you called for a Manhattan Project-type investment, what would that entail?

-Q. Second question – In the war on terrorism since 9/11, we have gone to Afghanistan, and we've seen some pipeline development across Afghanistan, we’ve seen Iraq, now Saudi Arabia, developments in West Africa, also in Colombia where the terrorism coincidentally seems to appear exactly where the oil is or in the swing producing nations, do you believe that is all coincidental?
+Q. Second question In the war on terrorism since 9/11, we have gone to Afghanistan.
+We’ve seen some pipeline development across Afghanistan, we’ve seen Iraq, now Saudi Arabia, developments in West Africa, also in Colombia where the terrorism coincidentally seems to appear exactly where the oil is or in the swing producing nations, do you believe that is all coincidental?
 (Laughter)

 A. (More laughter) Those are pretty intelligent questions.
-What I encourage people to think about in terms of energy blueprints is to think about them in terms of the Marshall Plan.
-I still believe that there is an urgent need for an energy Marshall plan.
+What I encourage people to think about regarding energy blueprints is to think about them regarding the Marshall Plan.
+I still believe that there is an urgent need for an energy Marshall Plan.
 And couple that with a water energy program.
-I don’t know if you can draw any parallels that every place we have energy we also have terrorism other than just musing about the fact that all I the last twenty years while we have apparently benefited from these unbelievably low bargain basement prices, the prices were so low that none of the host nations were able to basically create any semblance of a modern society, and over a 20-year period of time, all of their populations exploded, they all have high birthrate, very young people, and terrible economies.
+I don’t know if you can draw any parallels that every place we have energy, we also have terrorism.
+Other than just musing about the fact that all the last twenty years while we have apparently benefited from these unbelievably low bargain basement prices, the prices were so low that none of the host nations were able to create any semblance of modern society.
+Over a 20-year period, all of their populations exploded, they all have a high birthrate, very young people, and terrible economies.
 Unfortunately, we ended up with the door prize that was so low that it was hard for them to maintain a company infrastructure and doing nothing to start rebuilding their societies.
-I suspect that had they been lucky enough to have had energy ...two or three times higher and then worked carefully with these producing countries to be enlightened about how... instead of putting in some young and powerful leaders to start creating a middle class... and people would have started focusing more on how to become more prosperous.
+I suspect that had they been lucky enough to have had energy two or three times higher and then worked carefully with these producing countries to be enlightened about how, instead of putting in some young and influential leaders to start creating a middle class.
+And people would have begun focusing more on how to become more prosperous.
 I guess in hindsight that is easy to say.